Image

 What Can Lead to Child Pornography Charges in Marshall, MO?

-While there might be prevalent stereotypes, child pornography charges come up in all walks of life in and around Marshall, MO.
+While there might be many stereotypes, child pornography charges come about in all walks of life in and around Marshall, MO.
 Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years of age as a participant or portrayed observer of the material.

-As per RSMo § 573.037, a person commits the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor less than 18 years old or obscene material portraying what appears to be a minor less than 18 years of age.
+As per RSMo § 573.037, an individual is charged with the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor under 18 years old or obscene material portraying what appears to be a minor below 18 years old.

-A few examples of specific child pornography charges in Marshall and elsewhere in Missouri are:
+A few specific instances of child pornography charges in the Marshall, MO area are:

 • Promoting Child Pornography: Involves distributing or selling child pornography to an adult, or promoting adult pornography to a minor.